controlm/automation-api-community-solutions/helix-control-m/2-external-monitoring-tools-examples/alerts-to-helix-itsm/README.md

 * Clone this repository

-* Install the Automation API CLI in the system you will use to receive the alerts and process them to forward to Helix ITSM.
+* Install the Automation API CLI in the system you will employ to receive the alerts and process them to forward to Helix ITSM.

 ### Configuration